JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

-### Changes in delegation distributions
+### Operators and delegators responses

+*Delegators*

 Following the increase in $k$, delegators in newly oversaturated pools migrated to those that remained undersaturated.
-While some delegators left the ecosystem, overall staking participation increased, indicating that departing delegators were offset by new entrants selecting undersaturated pools.
+While some delegators left the ecosystem, overall staking participation increased, indicating that departing delegators were offset by new entrants.

-The next two plots illustrate how many pools—restricted to the set of active pools present at epoch 228—gained or lost delegation, along with the magnitude of those shifts.
+The next two plots illustrate how many pools—restricted to the set of active pools present at epoch 228 and that remained unsaturated after the increment in $k$—gained or lost delegation, along with the magnitude of those shifts.
 The dynamics show that small pools ($0\text{--}5\text{M ADA}$) experienced the largest total staking gains, and also the highest exit rates ($287$ pools).
 Because total staking grew, these aggregate plots cannot isolate new incoming stake from redistributed existing stake (to disentangle whether a pool gained capital from redelegations or new entrants, individual redelegation trajectories must be tracked, data that we do not have in the snapshots).

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px;">
   <img src="plots/unsaturated_delegation_by_stake_bin_228_285.png" alt="Unsaturated Pools change  measure in numb pools when k increases" width="48%">
   <img src="plots/unsaturated_agg_stake_change_by_stake_bin_228_285.png" alt="Unsaturated Pools change measured in agg delegation when k increases" width="48%">
 </div>

-The following plots illustrate the characteristics of pools at epoch 228 grouped by their post-adjustment outcome (gain, lose, flat, or exit by epoch 285).
+The following plots illustrate the characteristics of that set of pools grouped by their post-adjustment outcome (gain, lose, flat, or exit by epoch 285).
 The top set of panels covers all $1,052$ pools that were undersaturated under the new $k=500$, while the bottom set focuses strictly on the subset of $900$ small pools holding $0\text{--}5\text{M ADA}$ of initial stake.

 The data reveals that operator pledge served as the primary differentiator for stake attraction, with gaining pools maintaining a substantially higher median declared pledge ($30\text{k ADA}$) than those that lost stake ($10\text{k ADA}$), went flat ($0.2\text{k ADA}$), or exited ($3.6\text{--}5\text{k ADA}$).
 Additionally, gaining pools operated with slightly lower median profit margins ($1.8\%$) compared to losing or flat pools ($2.0\%$), suggesting delegators favored lower-cost fee structures paired with higher declared pledge.
 On the other hand, pools that remained flat or exited were characterized by near-zero initial pledge, and extremely low initial stake.